 The Company has an Audit and Risk Committee comprising two non-executive directors, Mr Martin (Chair) and Mr Bizzell together with one executive director, Mr McConachy.
-The Audit and Risk Committee Charter is available on the Company's website, www.renascor.com.au/company which is included as part of the Corporate Governance Charter (Section C) and sets out the role of the Committee and includes assisting the Board in overseeing the corporate reporting process efficiently and effectively.
-The number of meetings held and the individual attendances of Committee members at those meetings are disclosed in the Director's Report component of the 2016 Annual Report on page 28.
+The skills, experience and expertise relevant to the members of the audit committee are included Director's Report component of the 2017 Annual Report to Shareholders on pages 18 - 19 for each director that is a member of the audit committee as at the date of the Annual Report.
+The Audit and Risk Committee Charter is available on the Company's website, www.renascor.com.au/corporate-governance/ which is included as part of the Corporate Governance Charter (Section C) and sets out the role of the Committee and includes assisting the Board in overseeing the corporate reporting process efficiently and effectively.
+The number of meetings held and the individual attendances of Committee members at those meetings are disclosed in the Director's Report component of the 2017 Annual Report to Shareholders on page 20.